Gloria-46/recess-G-10/JAVA_SERVER_INTEGRATION.md

-# Java Server Integration Guide
+# Java Server Integration

-## Overview
-Your Laravel application now includes integration with your Java validation server during the vendor registration process.
-The system will call your Java server to validate vendor criteria before completing the registration.
+Retailer registration and validation via Java server is no longer supported.
+Retailers must be created by an administrator in the Laravel application.

 ## Configuration